-Students are grouped in accordance with their curricular programs and are assigned to one of ten Curricular Offices for program supervision and for academic and professional counseling.
+Students are grouped in accordance with their curricular programs and are assigned to Curricular Offices for program supervision and for academic and professional counseling.

 Students in each curricular group pursue similar or closely related curricula.
 Each Curricular Office is staffed by one or more military officers of suitable experience and rank and one or more Academic Associates.
 The latter are faculty members selected for this part-time assignment.
-They are responsible to the Deans for the integrity and academic soundness of the academic features of curriculum operations.
+They are responsible to the Associate Provost for Instruction and Deans for the integrity and academic soundness of the academic features of curriculum options.
 Curricular Officers ensure their curricula meet Navy needs and ensure the proper administrative operation of their respective offices.
-They report to the Director of Programs.
+They report to the Dean of Students/Director of Programs.
+Academic Associates report to the Associate Provost for Instruction.

-The table beginning on page 14 summarizes the curricula offered through the Naval Postgraduate School.
+The table beginning on page 16 summarizes the curricula offered through the Naval Postgraduate School.
 Specific academic requirements for enrollment are contained in each curriculum segment.

 Students entering any of the technical curricula normally are ordered to a six-week mathematics refresher course.
 It begins in the seventh week of each quarter.
-This course is not designed to teach math, but rather to reacquaint students with calculus.
+This course is not designed to teach new math, but rather to reacquaint students with calculus.
 During this refresher, students also take introductory courses in other topics related to their assigned curriculum.
 Refer to the Six Week Technical Refresher section for additional information.